Does the thought of inviting company over send you into a panic-induced crazy cleaning person? (There’s the link so you can crazy person clean!)

 Decluttering seemed like an impossible task

-3 secrets to declutter your home:
+3 secrets you need to know to declutter your home:

-One of these places isn’t even a room, it was a new ideal I needed to embrace if I was ever going to be successful, and if was ever going to see the light at the end of the tunnel for my cluttered home.
+One of these places isn’t even a room, it was a new ideal I needed to embrace if I was ever going to be successful, and if I was ever going to see the light at the end of the tunnel for my cluttered home.

-1 – Start with you.
+1 – Start with you

 The playroom is a mess, I get it.
 There are toys strewn everywhere.
 You can’t even walk in your kids’ rooms because you would have to first clear a path.

 A little tough love here for a moment.
 You cannot walk through your home with a garbage bag and start throwing away stuff that belongs to your family.
 Well…you can, but I don’t recommend it.
 There will be anarchy.

 How on earth was I going to tackle the entire house when I was fighting them on every little trinket and every little book?!

 Here is the room where I recommend you start when tackling the clutter in your home:

-Start with your bedroom.
+Start with your bedroom

 Imagine walking into your bedroom after work, or after putting the kids to bed, and your bed is made, inviting you to relax on it.
 Your dresser is cleared from clutter, and only a picture of your family and the most recent book you are reading occupy the space.

-But no one sees my bedroom!
+“But no one sees my bedroom!“

 Out of all the spaces I decluttered first, and out of all the cleaning hacks I have developed over the years, my bedroom has always been the one space that has brought me the greatest joy when decluttering my home.